cloudamqp/terraform-provider-cloudamqp/website/docs/r/integration_log.html.markdown

 * `access_key_id`     - (Optional/Sensitive) AWS access key identifier.
 * `secret_access_key` - (Optional/Sensitive) AWS secret access key.

 This is the full list of all arguments.
-But a subset of arugments are used based in which type of integration used.
+But a subset of arguments are used based on which type of integration used.
 See table below for more information.

 ## Argument Reference (cloudwatchlog)